QuentinRa/blog.quentinra.dev/info/html/index.md

 (https://validator.w3.org/#validate_by_input).

-We don't have rules to follows but it's good to hear how you could wrote your code in a better when following with developers standards.
+We don't have rules to follows but it's good to hear how you could write your code in a better way by following developers standards.

 <div class="sl"></div>

 ## Meta tags

-Do you remember ``head`` tag?
-Here some advices as to what you wrote here.
+Do you remember the ``head`` tag?
+Here some advice as to what you wrote here.

 * <https://www.google.com/webmasters/markup-helper/u/0/?hl=fr>